Last Updated on December 22, 2022

-These thirty three things are just a start – there were so many positive aspects of our time in Costa Rica, we could easily list thirty three more!
+These thirty three things are just a start – things we loved about Costa Rica, along with some Costa Rica facts you may not know.
+There were so many positive aspects of our time in Costa Rica, we could easily list thirty three more!
 But we’re excited to hear your thoughts on this, too, so please feel free to add your favorite things about Costa Rica in the comments at the end!

 We won’t go on about this one, as we as you to please not go to Samara Beach, but the combination of jaw-dropping sunsets spotting, padding along the beautiful stretches of soft, clean sand and numerous places to enjoy champagne while looking out on to the water makes Samara Beach of the best beaches we visited in Central America.

 After spending a few months holding on for dear life on chicken buses throughout Central America, Costa Rica’s comfortable, clean and organized public transportation just felt good.

 They might look creepy, but these sleepy creatures sure are cute!

 This dish is not just rice and beans…the combination of black beans, rice, and magical spices make this Costa Rican (and Nicaraguan) easily our breakfast favorite.

 Meaning ‘married’, a Casado is a marriage of rice, beans, veggies (and meat) on one plate.
 This typical, healthy and filling Costa Rican meal is an economical choice and sold at any ‘soda’ or local restaurant in the country.
 Casados make finding healthy veggie-friendly food a breeze.